agn-pk/Force.com-Development-Standards/README.md

 ## 2. Commenting: JavaDoc for structure / Inline for readability

-Apex comments should adhere to the JavaDoc style so that Allergan can produce documentation from code.
+Apex comments should adhere to the JavaDoc style so that AGN can produce documentation from code.
 Please note that **all methods** are commented, as is the class header.

 Inline comments are strongly encouraged as well.
 The more **frequent** and **meaningful**, the better.